yaacov/gokitty/README.md

 Because kittens are cuter than gorillas.

 Like the standard `http.ServeMux`, `gokitty/pkg/mux` matches incoming requests against a list of registered routes and calls a handler for the route that matches the URL or other conditions.
-The main features are:
+The main features are using precise routes, implementing a not found handler and route parameters.

 - Precise routes, unlike `http.ServeMux`, kitty does not use patterns, routes must match requested path exectly, if all routes fail, kitty will call the not found handler.
 - NotFoundHandler is a handler function called when all routes does not match.
 - Route parameters are named URL segments that are used to capture the values specified at their position in the URL.